FullMetalNicky/PULP-Streamer/README.md

 ```
 catkin init
 ```
 using [catkin tools](https://catkin-tools.readthedocs.io/en/latest/verbs/catkin_init.html).
-Clone this repository to the 'src' folder, and run
+Clone this repository to the 'src' folder.
+Change the folder name to himax, because this is the package name, but it's a stupid name for a repo. then run
 ```
 catkin build
 ```